-- throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
-The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 101.
+- 96. Audit Scotland sets an expected audit fee that assumes the body has sound governance arrangements in place, has been operating effectively throughout the year, prepares comprehensive and accurate draft accounts and meets the agreed timetable for audit.
+The expected fee is reviewed by Audit Scotland each year and adjusted if necessary based on auditors' experience, new requirements, or significant changes to the audited body. - 97.
 As auditors we negotiate a fee with the audited body during the planning process.
-The fee may be varied by up to 20% above the expected fee level to reflect the circumstances and local risks within the body. - 102.
-For 2020/21 we propose setting the audit fee at 20% (£4,420) above the expected fee level.
-Our audit fee has been adjusted to reflect the additional risks identified around the wider scope of our audit, pension assumptions and the impact of COVID-19 on GCRB's control environment.
-In particular, we consider that further work will be required to consider GCRB's response to the SFC's report and assess whether this supports a financially stable and collaborative approach.
-An uplift of 5% was applied in the prior period.
+The fee may be varied by up to 20% above the expected fee level to reflect the circumstances and local risks within the body. - 98.
+For 2021/22 we propose setting the audit fee at a level to reflect the additional risks identified around the wider scope of our audit and to reflect the increased cost base of delivering external audits.
+This reflects a 2% increase on the 2020/21 audit fee (£560) and a 20% uplift against the expected fee level (£4,520) in line with the prior year.

-2020/21 2019/20
+2021/22 2020/21

-Auditor remuneration £24,410 £20,380
+Auditor remuneration £24,940 £24,410

-Pooled costs £1,290 £1,110
+Pooled costs £1,140 £1,290

-Contribution to Audit Scotland costs £840 £1,060
+Contribution to Audit Scotland costs £1,020 £840

-Total fee £26,540 £22,550
+Total fee £27,100 £26,540

-103. We will take account of the risk exposure of the Board and the management assurances in place.
+99. We will take account of the risk exposure of GCRB and the management assurances in place.
 We assume receipt of the draft working papers at the outset of our onsite final audit visit.
 If the draft accounts and papers are late, or agreed management assurances are unavailable, we reserve the right to charge an additional fee for additional audit work.
 An additional fee will be required in relation to any other significant exercises not within our planned audit activity.